azagniotov/stubby4j/README.md

 2. The `stubby4j` server's default `SSLContext` instance (the object that contains SSL/TLS settings for setting up SSL connections) is initialized with a custom implementation of `X509TrustManager` that trusts _any_ remote authentication credentials and thus the connection, i.e.: trusts _any_ certificate (the `X.509` certificates contain an identity (which can be a hostname, organization or individual) and a public key).

    Trusting _any_ certificate allows the ease of testing when using `stubby4j`.
 The provided _trust all_ `X509TrustManager`
    allows web clients that send their client certificates as part of TLS handshake to connect to `stubby4j` over SSL/TLS.

 #### Client-side TLS configuration

-In a TLS/SSL handshake, clients and servers exchange SSL certificates, cipher suite requirements, and randomly generated data for creating session keys.
-As part of its "hello" reply to the client's "hello" message, the server sends a message containing the server's SSL certificate (among other things like cipher suite and secure random).

 Since `stubby4j`'s TLS layer is configured (by default) using a self-signed certificate, it is not going to be possible for web clients to validate `stubby4j`'s default self-signed certificate against clients' own trust-store containing a list of trusted Certificate Authority (CA) certificates.

+When TLS/SSL handshake happens, clients and servers exchange SSL certificates, cipher suite requirements, and randomly generated data for creating session keys.
+As part of its "hello" reply to the client's "hello" message, the server sends a message containing the server's SSL certificate (among other things like cipher suite and random string of bytes).

 In other words, somehow, a web client making a request to `stubby4j` server over TLS has to ensure that it can trust `stubby4j`'s self-signed certificate.
 There are a number of options available for web clients to achieve the trust between the two parties during TLS/SSL handshake:

-1. Providing stubby4j self-signed certificate to the web client before making requests

-   If you __do not want__ to configure a _trust all_ X.509 manager/strategy for your web client, as an alternative it is possible to ensure that your web client already has `stubby4j`'s default self-signed certificate before making requests.
-In order to do so, you need to download and save the self-signed certificate from the running `stubby4j` server and then load it to the trust-store of your client when building `SSLSocketFactory` (or `SSLContext`).
-Please see the following [code of a functional test](https://github.com/azagniotov/stubby4j/blob/e006abcce46c71adf8c719ebb65853f34b8714ff/src/functional-test/java/io/github/azagniotov/stubby4j/StubsPortalTlsProtocolTests.java#L202-L231) for the `openssl`, `keytool` commands & Java code examples.

-2. Supplying your own keystore/certificate to stubby4j for the server-side TLS configuration

-   `stubby4j` allows you to supply your own keystore (e.g.: generated from your own certificate signed by a certificate authority) when configuring `stubby4j` command-line arguments.
-In other words, this allows you to load top-level certificates from a root certificate authority.
-When providing a keystore file to `stubby4j`, the keystore should have `.PKCS12` or `.JKS` file extension.
-See [command-line switches](#command-line-switches) for more information.

-3. Configuring web client's X.509 trust strategy/manager to trust all certificates
+1. Configuring web client's X.509 trust strategy/manager to trust all certificates

    This is analogous to supplying the `-k` (or `--insecure`) option to cURL, which turns off cURL's verification of the server's certificate.
 When a web client configures its own `SSLSocketFactory` (or `SSLContext`), the client can also configure its own